-Built at a time when San Francisco’s streetcars were drawn by horses, the massive Geneva Office Complex and Powerhouse was constructed to serve the City’s first electrified streetcar line in 1901.
-The building survived the devastating 1906 earthquake, and served the City’s transportation system until the next big one in 1989.
-Since that time the building has sat unused at the corner of San Jose and Geneva avenues — the very heart of a diverse neighborhood filled with families and youth.
+Built at a time when streetcars were drawn by horses, the Geneva Office Building and Powerhouse began serving San Francisco’s first electrified streetcar line in 1901.
+It survived the devastating 1906 earthquake, and was critical to the city’s transportation system until the 1989 Loma Prieta earthquake knocked it out of commission.

-The Friends brought millions of dollars of services to the City in preparation of its renovation and future utilization by working with the San Francisco Recreation and Parks Department, local organizations, civic leaders, and private individuals.
+The Friends brought millions of dollars of services to the city in preparation of its renovation and future utilization by working with the San Francisco Recreation and Parks Department, local organizations, civic leaders, and private individuals.

 In 2018, the first major step in the transformation began with the renovation of the Geneva Powerhouse.
 The expected completion date is summer 2019.

 The Friends are eager to complete the transformation of this historic landmark into a vibrant home for community, art, learning, job training, and more.

 Stay in touch by signing up for our email newsletter.